voodoofugu/nexus-state/publish/README.md

 - `NexusProvider`: Provider Component to wrap your application.
 - `useNexus`: Hook for accessing a state by key.
 - `useNexusSelect`: Hook for computed or derived state values.
-- `nexusDispatch`: Function to dispatch actions.
+- `nexusUpdate`: Function to update your states.
-- `nexusAction`: Function for creating actions.
+- `nexusEffect`: Function to dispatch actions.

 ---